This chapter provides an introduction to the Cisco Internet Streamer Content Delivery System (CDS). This chapter has the following major topics:

 1. For unicast streaming, the client request must be sent by means of RTSP.

 2. For multicast streaming, the client request must be sent by means of HTTP.

 The Movie Streamer Engine supports the following authentication modes:

-Support of URL signing for Movie Streamer content requests is a Release 2.2 feature.
-For more information see the "URL Signing" subsection, under the "Flash Media Streaming Engine"section on page 1-17.
+For more information see the "URL Signing" subsection, under the "Flash Media Streaming Engine" section on page 1-18.

 Flash Media Streaming Engine

 The Flash Media Streaming Engine incorporates the Adobe Flash Media Server technology into the CDS platform.
-The Flash Media Streaming Engine is capable of hosting Flash Media Server applications, such as VOD (prefetched content, or dynamic or hybrid ingested content) and live streaming, that are developed using ActionScripts.
+The Flash Media Streaming Engine is capable of hosting Flash Media Server applications that are developed using ActionScripts, such as VOD (prefetched content, or dynamic or hybrid ingested content), live streaming, and interactive applications.